klebster2/vimrc/README.md

 - `<CTRL-f>` to scroll the docs **F**orwards
 - `<CTRL-b>` to scroll the docs **B**ackwards

-Also see `: help vim.lsp.*` for documentation on any of the LSP functions
+Also see `:help vim.lsp.*` for documentation on any of the LSP functions

 #### LSP Diagnostics

 _Note that this applies to Normal Mode only._

-When in normal mode, the LSP will have already run and will be highlighting areas of code syntax.
 Use:

 - `<SPACE>+e` to open a floating window containing the LSP diagnostic (according to the LSP)